nzambonivergara/peanut-gallery/README.md

 <div align="center">
 <h1>Roasted P🍿pcorn</h1>
-<p>A React built application where the user can browse movies, search movies by title, and view more details about each movie.</p>
+<p>A React built application where the user can browse movies, search movies by title, and view specific details about each movie.</p>
 <a href="https://roasted-popcorn-mod3.surge.sh/">View Deployed Site Here</a>
 </div>